cs278/bank-modulus/README.md

   Use this method to fetch more in depth information on the sort code and account number.
 See documentation on the `Result` class for more information.

-* `__construct(SpecInterface $spec, NormalizerInterface $normalizer)`
+* `__construct(SpecFactoryInterface $specFactory, NormalizerInterface $normalizer)`

-  You can change which specification and normalizer is used at the time of construction, otherwise the most recent specification will be used.
+  You can change which specification factory and normalizer is used at the time of construction, otherwise defaults will be used.

 * Example: